varnits/medfind/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you must run:
 ### `npm install`
 For first time

-In the backend directory, you can run:
+In the backend directory, you must run:
 ### `npm install`
 For first time

-### `npm start`